ZacharyBertino/FruitFlySpermCell/README.md

    > pip install pillow "numpy>=1.16.5,<1.23.0" matplotlib scipy opencv-python

-   If additional dependencies are required, they will be listed in the script's import statements.
+   If additional dependencies are required, errors in your command line window will indicate this.
 Install them in the same manner.

 4. **Run the Script**
    Use the following command to run `SpermLengthFinal.py`, replacing `'path/to/your/image.jpg'` with the file path to your image.
 Be sure to include the file path in single quotes: